 - 1.7 Climate change has been recognised internationally as the most important environmental challenge that we face and has a direct impact on the council's activities and how we meet the needs of all residents in the district.
 The council has declared a climate emergency and following on from this has prepared a Climate Change Strategy that sets out our commitment to local action on climate change.
-One of the key strands of the council's Climate Change Strategy relates to our strategic planning responsibilities and sets out how we will use the planning system and the new Local Plan as a vehicle to encourage sustainable patterns of development, promote carbon resilient design, and protect the natural environment. - 1.8 National planning policy is also placing much greater emphasis on the role of the planning system in tackling climate change with the latest NPPF (2021) placing climate change, and mitigating its impacts, front and centre when setting out what the presumption in favour of sustainable development means for plan making.
-In addition, the recently published National Model Design Guide makes it clear the use of natural features in scheme design can play a part in mitigating climate change.
+One of the key strands of the council's Climate Change Strategy relates to our strategic planning responsibilities and sets out how we will use the planning system and the new Local Plan as a vehicle to encourage sustainable patterns of development, promote carbon resilient design, and protect the natural environment. - 1.8 Local Planning Authorities have a legal duty to mitigate and adapt to climate change (Planning and Compulsory Purchase Act 2004, section 19).
+It is in this context that national planning policy is also placing much greater emphasis on the role of the planning system in tackling climate change with the latest NPPF (December 2023) placing climate change, and mitigating its impacts, front and centre when setting out what the presumption in favour of sustainable development means for plan making.
+In addition, the National Model Design Code makes it clear the use of natural features in scheme design can play a part in mitigating climate change.
 It is clear that the use of features such as tree lined streets can have multiple benefits, not only relating to climate change, but also improving the appearance and the ecological value of developments. - 1.9 Given this, it is critical that the new Local Plan provides greater ambition and measures for mitigating and adapting to climate change than previous Local Plans.
 As a result, climate change measures are a consistent thread that will run through the plan.
 This goes beyond the more obvious climate change policies relating to renewable energy generation and energy efficiency measures for new buildings.
-The overall spatial strategy, in focusing greater levels of development in the larger villages and urban edge locations with greater access to facilities and public transport, thus reducing car dependency, is key to achieving sustainable development and tackling climate change.
+The overall spatial strategy, in focusing greater levels of development in the larger villages with greater access to facilities and public transport, thus reducing car dependency, is key to achieving sustainable development and tackling climate change.
 A plethora of other policies relating to open space provision, design (including a requirement for tree lined streets), parking standards (and a requirement for electric vehicle charging points), sustainable transport/active travel measures, biodiversity net gain, Green Belt compensatory measures and reducing flood risk will all play their part as a package of environmentally focused policies.